By: Rudman Winchell Attorney Jonathan P. Bench

 Recently, Maine became the second state, after Utah, to implement an Online Corporate Fraud Monitoring service.
 Maine has nearly 80,000 registered entities in the state.
 The Maine Secretary of State is the gatekeeper for statutorily required filings, but the gates are generally wide open as long as you file the correct document, check the boxes where required, and sign on the dotted line.
 A company’s foundational authorizing documents include the articles of incorporation or certificate of formation, amended or restated articles of incorporation or certificate of formation, articles of merger and many others, including an application for revival of a dissolved company.
 Each of these documents is a potential avenue for corporate fraud.
-The Secretary of State ensures registered entities file required documents, but the Secretary of State will not verify whether the president’s signature is identical to that on last year’s annual report or whether the newly filed statement of authority authorizes individuals who are associated with the company (click here for my previous posting on statements of authority for an LLC).
+The Secretary of State ensures registered entities file required documents, but the Secretary of State will not verify whether the president’s signature is identical to that on last year’s annual report or whether the newly filed statement of authority authorizes individuals who are associated with the company.

 Maine’s Online Corporate Fraud Monitoring Service is designed to provide an added layer of security whereby Maine business owners and registered agents will be notified automatically by email of any corporate action filed that involves their company or any number of companies they want monitored, for a $35 annual fee per entity.
 Concerned business owners can instead take it upon themselves to check the Secretary of State’s website manually, for example, every week or two, to make sure nothing unauthorized has been filed in the company name.
 This is less expensive than enrolling in the State’s automatic monitoring service but more time-intensive.
 Also, in reality many business owners might grow tired of checking every couple of weeks and then just forget to do it altogether.
 In the right instances, the Online Corporate Fraud Monitoring Service thus provides a relatively inexpensive, automatic early warning mechanism against corporate fraud that allows business owners to devote more time to running their businesses.
 For additional information and advice, consult with one of our Rudman Winchell attorneys.